musps/siret-invader/readme.md

 * Unzip it and move it inside the project location.

 ## Step 3 - Config variables
-* You need define the those variables.
+* You need define those variables.
 ```
 # ./env